Club América: 1980s

 Due to Mexico hosting the 1986 World Cup and stadium and infrastructure preparations, the tournament was split in two short tournaments: Prode-85 and Mexico-86.
 América clinched the top of their group in the Prode-85 and defeated Universidad de Guadalajara and Atlante (which was rescheduled following the earthquake suffered in Mexico City) to reach the final, where they faced Jaibos Tampico Madero.
 The game in Tampico was a 4–1 victory for Tampico, but at the Azteca Stadium, América beat Tampico Madero 4–0 to win the championship.

 For the 1987–88 season, América met UNAM in the final, in a replay of the 1985 final.
 They defeated UNAM by an aggregate score of 4–2.
 The following season, América once again reached the league final and faced Cruz Azul, which was the first time the two clubs met in the final since 1972.
 The first-leg finished in a 3–2 victory for América.
 A 2–2 draw in the second-leg meant América won the championship by a 5–4 aggregate score.

+As winners of the 1987 CONCACAF Champions' Cup, América was set to face Peñarol, winners of the 1987 Copa Libertadores, in the 1988 edition of the Copa Interamericana.
+Each respective confederation had agreed to the terms of the match, however just hours before it was to be played, disagreements arose between the confederations and the tournament's organizers.
+The match was eventually played on 21 April, with América winning 5–4 on penalties after a 2–2 draw; because the game was not officially endorsed, it was dubbed the Copa Confraternidad.
+América was subsequently fined and handed a two-year suspension from CONCACAF and thus could not participate in the 1989 Champions' Cup, for which they had qualified as winners of the 1988–89 Mexican league season.